mattstyles/raid/README.md

 })
 ```

-Raid works great with immutable state objects to ensure that all mutations occur within the mutators, although this is not enforced, it’ll work great with regular javascript structures too.
+Raid works great with immutable state objects to ensure that all mutations occur within the update functions, although this is not enforced, it’ll work great with regular javascript structures too.

 ## Examples